Higher-group symmetry in finite gauge theory and stabilizer codes: -group symmetry in D Dijkgraaf-Witten gauge theory with bosonic charges

 In general, the 0-form symmetry ${\cal G}^{(0)}$ can permute the generators of other symmetries ${ \cal G}^{(k)}$ using the automorphisms in $S$, and also dress the magnetic defects in ${\cal G}^{(1)}$ with gauged SPT defects.
 We thus have a set of group homomorphisms:

 such that for $n > 1$, the permutation action arises entirely from the automorphisms in $S$.
 For $n = 1$, the group homomorphism describes how a codimension-$2$ magnetic defect is permuted into a combination of a magnetic defect and a codimension-2 gauged SPT defect as it crosses a codimension-1 gauged SPT domain wall, as can be determined by dimensional reduction and the slant product.
-In the discussion below we will omit $S$ for simplicity.
+In the discussion below we will omit $S$ for simplicity.\footnote{ The Dijkgraaf-Witten theory of finite group $G$ and topological action $\omega^{(D)}$ has $(D-1)$-fusion category symmetry $\Sigma Z\left(\text{Vec}_G^{\omega^{(D)}}\right)$.
+Mathematically, the above symmetries describe its invertible parts. }

 When the magnetic defect intersects the gauged SPT defect, it creates a magnetic source on the submanifold of some dimension $n$ that supports the gauged SPT defect.
 Due to the charge-flux attachment or generalized Witten effect, this magnetic source is attached to a new gauged SPT defect of dimension $(n-1)$.
 In other words, a new gauged SPT defect of lower dimension is emitted from such a junction.
 The property that the intersection of the magnetic defect and the original gauged SPT defect that generate 1-form and $(D-n-1)$-form symmetry creates another gauged SPT defect of lower dimension that generates higher-form symmetry is the hallmark of higher-group symmetry (see {\it e.g.} \cite{Cordova:2018cvg,Benini:2018reh}): the higher-form symmetry mixes with the lower form symmetries.
 If we wish to study the fractionalization \cite{barkeshli2019,barkeshli2019rel,Benini:2018reh,Delmastro:2022pfo} of only the lower form symmetry part of the higher group, this represents an obstruction to symmetry localization: we cannot only consider defects of the lower form symmetries, since some configuration of defect intersection necessarily produces the defects that generate the higher-form symmetry.
 All of these follow from the generalized Witten effect or the charge-flux attachment.
 Thus higher-group symmetry is very generic in gauge theory in (3+1)D and higher spacetime dimensions.
 It also applies to higher-form gauge theories, which also have the generalized Witten effect from fiber integration.\footnote{ In $n$-form gauge theory with topological action, the magnetic defect is attached to gauged SPT defect by considering $S^n$ fibration over $[0,\infty )$ with the magnetic defect placed at the origin surrounded by $S^n$ (that carry holonomy of the $n$-form gauge field) and extending in the remaining spacetime directions.
 Then performing fiber integration of the topological action produces the gauged SPT defect attached to the magnetic defect. }